61.2 million Americans aged 18+ had a mental illness and/or substance use disorder (SUD)

-MET is used to assist recovering addicts to change the negative thoughts and behaviors that are intrinsic to their addiction.
-It is particularly beneficial to those with dual diagnoses, who are also suffering from mental health issues such as bipolar disorder and post-traumatic stress disorder (PTSD).
+MET is used to assist recovering addicts change the negative thoughts and behaviors that are intrinsic to their addiction.
+It is particularly beneficial to those with dual diagnosis, who are also suffering with mental health issues such as bipolar disorder and post-traumatic stress disorder (PTSD).

 Biofeedback is a therapy designed to help patients understand the normal, yet involuntary processes that our bodies go through.
 During the therapy, electronic sensors are positioned on the patient’s skin to monitor their brain activity.
 Once the resulting brain patterns have been reviewed by the qualified therapist, they can recommend a number of psychological techniques that the patient can use to help overcome aspects of their addiction.

 Further to the standard therapies described above, there are a wide range of alternative therapies designed to complement the treatment program, and may be included in a drug rehab’s list of available modalities and services.